SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 She knocked on the door a few times and waited.

-a few moments later, Rarity answered the door, "hello darling, is that the package from Pinkie?"
+a few moments later, Rarity answered the door.
+"Hello darling, is that the package from Pinkie?"

 "Yes, what's inside it?
 Pinkie said it's a pegasus costume," Rainbow replied.